below/HelloSilicon/README.md

 Now, we fill the rest of the space we just created by pushing **X2** to a location eight bytes, and **X3** to 16 bytes above the stack pointer.
 Note that the **str** commands for **X2** and **X3** do not move **SP**.

 We could fill the stack in different ways; what is important that the `printf` function expects the parameters as doubleword values in order, upwards from the current stackpointer.
-So in the case of the "debug.s" file, it expects the parameter for the `%c` to be at the location of **SP**, the parameter for `%32ld` at one longword above this, and finally the parameter for `%016lx` two words, 16 bytes, above the current stack pointer.
+So in the case of the "debug.s" file, it expects the parameter for the `%c` to be at the location of **SP**, the parameter for `%32ld` at one doubleword above this, and finally the parameter for `%016lx` two doublewords, 16 bytes, above the current stack pointer.

 What we have effectively done is [allocating memory on the stack](https://en.wikipedia.org/wiki/Stack-based_memory_allocation).
 As we, the caller, "own" that memory we need to release it after the function branch, in this case simply by shrinking the stack (upwards) by the 32 bytes we allocated.
 The instruction `add SP, SP, #32` will do that.